Brazil is the 4th country that grew the most in the solar energy sector in 2021

 The country also rose in the world ranking, taking 13th place among nations with the highest installed capacity

-The solar source has already accumulated more than R$ 78.5 billion investments and more than 450 thousand jobs created since 2012.
+The solar source has already accumulated more than R$78,5 billion in investments and more than 450 thousand jobs created since 2012.
 Photo: Envato Elements

-Furthermore, it has already accumulated more than R$ 78.5 billion of investments and more than 450 thousand jobs created since 2012.
+Furthermore, it has already accumulated more than R$78,5 billion in investments and more than 450 thousand jobs created since 2012.

 Brazil also rose one position in the world ranking of solar sources, taking 13th place among nations with the largest installed capacity for photovoltaic technology.